ciaraosull/project-1-mindfulness/README.md

     * [Design Drawing 3](assets/images/design-drawing-three.jpg)

 ### Fonts
 The fonts used are Irish Grover for the Logo and EB Garamond for the rest of the site.
 A separate font was used for the logo to make it visually stand out to the user and create a consistant recognisable logo.
-EB Garamond was chosen for it clear lettering and spacing for reading accesibility for the user.
+EB Garamond was chosen for its clear lettering and spacing for reading accesibility for the user.
 Fonts were imported from [Google Fonts](https://fonts.google.com/).
 The backup font of Serif was used incase the fonts do not load for the user.

 ### Colour Scheme

 The colour scheme was chosen by using [Coolors](https://coolors.co).
 The following palette was chosen for using on the fonts throughout the site due to high contrast for user reading accessibility:

 ![Favicon Screenshot](assets/images/colour-palette.png)

 ## Features